slott56/slott56.github.io/Pelican/content/blog/2006/07/2006_07_30-how_to_avoid_problem_solving.rst

-Here's how it plays
+Here's how it plays out.
-out.

-**User:  "I need a workflow solution."**
+**User**:  "I need a workflow solution."

-**IT Person:  "Great, I'll find one and install it.
+**IT Person**:  "Great, I'll find one and install it.
 We use [X] brand infrastructure components, I'll locate something compatible."
-Fill in Sun, IBM, Oracle or Microsoft for [X].**
+Fill in Sun, IBM, Oracle or Microsoft for [X].

-Note the things
-that are missing from the previous -- and all-too-typical --
+Note the things that are missing from the previous -- and all-too-typical -- conversation:
-conversation:

 -   Who has a problem?